ZaneYork/CubeWorldMods/README.md

 ===
 LocalizationMod
 ---
-A mod for localization the game's text resources, works with CSV config file.
+A mod for localize the game's text resources, works with CSV config file.
 CSV config file should be UTF-8 encoding.
 * Column Definition